5 JS frameworks that serve you well

 Since we’ve introduces all of our contestants, let’s check on their popularity pulse.
 To make it fair for everyone, we’ve defined the following contest margins:

 It doesn’t take a trained eye to see that React here, comes in first, followed by Angular and Vue.
-It appears we might have 3 fighters in the tournament after all.
+It appears we might have 3 fighters in the tournament after all – regardless if we’re talking JS Frameworks or Libraries.

 At the #stackoverflow’s end the trend appears to be steady.
 React is leading leaving Angular and Vue quite far behind: